LeoSebastian/PhxAviary/README.md

 \
 Created by: Mr Fahrenheit, Norsefire\
 \
 Implemented in Python.
-Confirmed working on Python3.6, we cannot attest to 2.7 compatibility.\
+Confirmed working on Python 3.6.
+Aviary is NOT Python 2.7 compatible.\
 We recommend using Anaconda and creating a new environment.\
 \
 Required dependencies/packages (for Windows):\